dabster108/Tuberculosis-X-ray-Prediction/README.md

-Got it!
-Here’s your updated README including the part about the FastAPI backend linked with HTML, CSS, and JS frontend for image upload and detection:

----

 🚨 Tuberculosis X-Ray Prediction API

 A deep learning project to detect Tuberculosis (TB) from chest X-ray images using a Convolutional Neural Network (CNN) built with PyTorch.
 This repository also includes a FastAPI-based REST API linked with a simple HTML, CSS, and JavaScript frontend to upload X-ray images and display predictions directly on the web page.